-- 28.1 A complaint may be made about infringements of these rules or the organiser's directions. - 28.2 Complaints may only be made by team officials or competitors. - 28.3 Any complaint shall be made in writing to the organiser as soon as possible.
+- 27.1 A complaint may be made about infringements of these rules or the organiser's directions. - 27.2 Complaints may only be made by team officials or competitors. - Any complaint shall be made in writing to the organiser as soon as possible.
 A complaint is adjudicated by the organiser.
-The complainant shall be informed about the decision immediately. - 28.4 There is no fee for a complaint. - 28.5 The organiser may set a time limit for complaints.
+The complainant shall be informed about the decision immediately. - 27.4 There is no fee for a complaint.

+27.5 The organiser may set a time limit for complaints.
 Complaints received after this time limit will only be considered if there are valid exceptional circumstances which must be explained in the complaint.

-29. Protests
+28. Protests

-- 29.1 A protest may be made against the organiser's decision about a complaint. - 29.2 Protests may only be made by team officials or competitors. - Any protest shall be made in writing to a member of the jury no later than 15 minutes after the organiser has informed the complainant of the decision about the complaint.
-Protests received after this time limit may be considered at the discretion of the jury if there are valid exceptional circumstances which must be explained in the protest. - 29.4 There is no fee for a protest.
+- 28.1 A protest may be made against the organiser's decision about a complaint. - 28.2 Protests may only be made by team officials or competitors. - Any protest shall be made in writing to the organiser no later than 15 minutes after the organiser has informed the complainant of the decision about the complaint.
+Protests received after this time limit may be considered at the discretion of the jury if there are valid exceptional circumstances which must be explained in the protest. - RTOC 28.4 A protest fee of 50 EUR (or the equivalent in local currency) shall be paid to the IOF Senior Event Adviser in cash when making a protest.
+The fee will be returned if the protest is accepted by the jury, otherwise the fee shall be sent to the IOF.
+Where a protest is signed by more than one Federation, each of these Federations will pay the protest fee.

-30. Jury
+29. Jury

-- 30.1 A jury shall be appointed to rule on protests. - 30.2 The IOF Council decides for which events it shall appoint the jury.
-If the IOF is not appointing the jury, the Federation of the organiser shall appoint the jury. - 30.3 The jury shall consist of 3 voting members, if possible from different Federations.
-The IOF Event Adviser shall lead the jury but has no vote. - 30.4 A representative of the organiser has the right to participate in the jury meetings but has no vote. - 30.5 The organiser shall act according to the jury's decisions, e.g. to reinstate a competitor disqualified by the organiser, to disqualify a competitor approved by the organiser, to void the results in a class approved by the organiser or to approve results declared invalid by the organiser. - 30.6 The jury is competent to rule only if all members are present.
-In urgent cases preliminary decisions may be taken if a majority of the jury members agree on the decision.

-- 30.7 If a jury member declares him- or herself prejudiced or if a jury member is unable to fulfil his or her task, the IOF Event Adviser shall nominate a substitute. - 30.8 Arising from its ruling on a protest, the jury in addition to instructing the organiser may recommend that the IOF Council excludes a person from some or all future IOF events in the case of a major violation of the rules. - 30.9 Decisions of the jury are final. - WTOC 30.10 The jury is appointed or approved by the IOF Council.
+- 29.1 A jury shall be appointed to rule on protests. - 29.2 The IOF Council decides for which events it shall appoint the jury.
+If the IOF is not appointing the jury, the Federation of the organiser shall appoint the jury. - 29.3 The jury shall consist of 3 voting members, if possible from different Federations.
+The IOF Event Adviser shall lead the jury but has no vote. - A representative of the organiser may participate in jury meetings but may be asked to leave before the jury makes its decision.
+The representative of the organiser has no vote. - 29.5 The organiser shall act according to the jury's decisions, e.g. to reinstate a competitor disqualified by the organiser, to disqualify a competitor approved by the organiser, to void the results in a class approved by the organiser or to approve results declared invalid by the organiser. - 29.6 The jury is competent to rule only if all members are present.
+In urgent cases preliminary decisions may be taken if a majority of the jury members agree on the decision. - 29.7 If a jury member declares him- or herself prejudiced or if a jury member is unable to fulfil his or her task, the IOF Event Adviser shall nominate a substitute.
+The IOF Event Adviser shall make the final decision regarding any potential conflict-of-interest. - 29.8 Arising from its ruling on a protest, the jury in addition to instructing the organiser may recommend that the IOF Council excludes a person from some or all future IOF events in the case of a major violation of the rules. - 29.9 Decisions of the jury are final. - WTOC 29.10 The jury is appointed or approved by the IOF Council.
 No jury member shall come from the organising Federation.
 The jury members shall be from different Federations.

-31. Appeals
+30. Appeals